TemTea/Tildes/src/site/notes/Buds.md

 ---

 <details><summary>Background</summary>
 This is about someone I knew from 3 to ~13.
-He (~2 years older than me)/his older brother(~5 years older?) were homeschooled, and we knew each other through a co-op grocery thing.
+He (~2 years older than me)/his older brother(~5 years older?) were homeschooled, and we knew each other through a co-op grocery friend group our mom's were part of.
 <br /><br />
 At some point we stopped seeing each other.
 I don't know if it was our parents fighting, life pressures, or something like pressure from a protracted custody battle that probably didn't look favorably on things like a kid stepping on a piece of glass or naively sharing stories about dumpster diving.
 <br /><br />